mk270/whitakers-words/dictionary.md

 noun, as an adjective, or as adjective used as a substantive.
 The present dictionary, in blessed innocence, records all forms without bias.

-<PRE><TT>    type FREQUENCY_TYPE is (     --  For dictionary entries
+        type FREQUENCY_TYPE is (     --  For dictionary entries
         X,    --              --  Unknown or unspecified
         A,    --  very freq   --  Very frequent, in all Elementry Latin books, top 1000+ words B,    --  frequent    --  Frequent, next 2000+ words C,    --  common      --  For Dictionary, in top 10,000 words D,    --  lesser      --  For Dictionary, in top 20,000 words E,    --  uncommon    --  2 or 3 citations
-    F,    --  very rare   --  Having only single citation in OLD or L+S I,    --  inscription --  Only citation is inscription M,    --  graffiti    --  Presently not much used N     --  Pliny       --  Things that appear only in Pliny Natural History );</TT></PRE>
+        F,    --  very rare   --  Having only single citation in OLD or L+S I,    --  inscription --  Only citation is inscription M,    --  graffiti    --  Presently not much used N     --  Pliny       --  Things that appear only in Pliny Natural History );

 For inflections, the same type is used with different weights

-<PRE><TT>
     --  X,    --              --  Unknown or unspecified
     --  A,    --  most freq   --  Very frequent, the most common --  B,    --  sometimes   --  sometimes, a not unusual VARIANT --  C,    --  uncommon    --  occasionally seen
     --  D,    --  infrequent  --  recognizable variant, but unlikely
     --  E,    --  rare        --  for a few cases, very unlikely --  F,    --  very rare   --  singular examples,
     --  I,    --              --  Presently not used
     --  M,    --              --  Presently not used
     --  N     --              --  Presently not used

-</TT></PRE>

 ### SOURCE